c0linh/countdown-timer-i3blocks-bash/README.md

 #### Usage:

 ```
-timerd.sh [tick]
+timerd.sh [-h] [tick]
 ```
-For detailed command descriptions and parameters, see Daemon Script Help.
+For detailed command descriptions and parameters, see .

 ### timer-i3block.sh